 - Heat exchangers, steam strainers, steam air vents, steam traps & valves)

 - Chilled Water (Including balancing valve data, gate valve data, ball valve data, strainer data, butterfly valve data and flow switch detail)

 - Orbital Welding for high-pressure air, gas & steam requirements

 CASE STUDY: Danone Nutricia Expansion

-Two Danone plants based in Ireland, are responsible for manufacturing baby food with AirconMech a preferred mechanical contractor.
-To date, AirconMech Ltd. have completed many works within the plant including stainless steel ducting, steam works and chilled water services.
-The latest expansion in Ireland, will treble current output of the plant to 100,000 tonnes of infant milk formula, becoming the largest single site producer in Europe.
-The scope of works for which AirconMech have been contracted include an office fit out, the supply and installation of stainless steel ducting, stainless steel process pipework and chilled, steam and process water installations.
-The project is estimated to last six months with completion in March/April 2012.
+Two Danone plants based in Ireland are responsible for manufacturing baby food, with AirconMech a preferred mechanical contractor.
+To date, AirconMech has completed many works within the plant including stainless steel ducting, steam works and chilled water services.
+This expansion trebled the then current output of the plant to 100,000 tonnes of infant milk formula, to become the largest single-site producer in Europe.
+The scope of works for which AirconMech were contracted included an office fit out, the supply and installation of stainless steel ducting, stainless steel process pipework and chilled, steam and process water installations.
+The project lasted six months with completion in April 2012.